averroes96/TCF-Watcher/README.md

-# This is a ready to use template bot to watch TCF calendar changes
+# Ready to use template bot to watch TCF calendar changes

 This is a small example of running your script with [Heroku](https://www.heroku.com/).
 You can run almost any python application